Center modifies admissions policies

 The health and safety of our employees and clients will remain our primary focus.
 Our patient drop-off policy will remain in effect, and we will continue social distancing and other safety measures consistent with university policy and public health principles.

-We extend our appreciation for the patience of our clients and referring veterinarians, as well as our gratitude to EMC faculty and staff for their dedication and professionalism.
+We extend our appreciation for the patience of our clients and referring veterinarians, as well as our gratitude to Equine Medical Center faculty and staff for their dedication and professionalism.

 » Posted April 8, 2020